 An interesting hybrid between open and obligatory train tickets.
 WESTspartage are tickets that are valid on certain off-peak days or parts of a day.
 When you buy, you have to say which day,

 Look at the calendars below.
-Blue days you can use a WESTspartage ticket at any time.
+Blue days you can use a WESTspartage ticket between 9 am and 3 pm.
 Green days at any time before 12 pm and grey days any time after 12 pm.
 Simple.
-So you have a certain amount of wriggle-room on the day you travel.
+So you do have some wriggle-room on the day you travel.

-Vienna-Salzburg at the current spring WESTspartage rate is €25.99.
+Vienna-Salzburg at the current WESTspartage rate is €25.99.

 Sadly, you can't combine the promotional rate with a railcard.